Energy in Kazakhstan: Energy by sources

 In 2018 about half of energy was from coal and about a quarter each from oil and natural gas.
 Kazakhstan started looking for ways to use its renewable energy sources.
-In late January 2015, an action plan was adopted on the development of renewable energy for the period of 2013 to 2020.

-On July 20, 2015, Kazakhstan Investment and Development Minister announced that the country would establish a special fund engaged in financing energy-saving programs.

-In the first half of 2016, Kazakhstan significantly increased the installed capacity of renewable energy facilities, which totaled 251.55 megawatts.
+In 2015, an action plan was adopted on the development of renewable energy for the period of 2013 to 2020.
+Also in 2015, Kazakhstan Investment and Development Minister announced that the country would establish a special fund engaged in financing energy-saving programs.
+In 2016, Kazakhstan significantly increased the installed capacity of renewable energy facilities, which totaled 251.55 megawatts.
 It is 1.4 times more than in the same period of 2015.

 Oil

 Kazakhstan has estimated 30 billion barrels of oil reserves.
 With 172 oilfields, Kazakhstan possesses 3% of global oil reserves, putting it among the world's top 15 countries in terms of oil reserves.
 The main reserves are in five largest onshore oil fields of Tengiz – the largest oil producing field with 565,000 barrels per day of crude in 2011 - Karachaganak, Aktobe, Mangistau, and Uzen, all of which are located in the western part of the country.
 These hold half of current proven reserves.
 The offshore fields of Kashagan and Kurmanagazy in the Caspian Sea are estimated to hold minimum 14 million barrels.
 With 9 – 11 billion barrels, Kashagan is the largest oil field outside of the Middle East.
 It is estimated to come on stream in 2016 and reach production of 1.5 million barrels per day at its peak.
 Kazakhstan is a major oil producer with an estimated total production of 1.64 million barrels per day in 2013.
 The country consumes around 13 percent of the supply domestically and exports the rest to major oil markets.
 To continue expanding the liquids production above its current levels, the country needs to develop its Tengiz, Karachaganak, and Kashagan fields as well as add export capacity.

 KazMunayGas (KMG), the national oil and gas company, was created in 2002 to represent the interests of the state in the oil and gas industry.
 The oil production development has been made possible largely due to significant foreign investment, primarily from the Netherlands and the US in the early 2000s.
 In 2010, the Kazakh government took away KMG's responsibility to regulate the sector to enable the company's higher level of involvement in the commercial sector.
 The government now reserves a majority stake for KMG in all new projects and joint ventures.
 KMG now controls 20 percent of total oil and gas proved reserves of Kazakhstan and produces 27 percent of total oil and gas condensate and 14 percent of gas.